 The birth control patch is an effective way to prevent pregnancy.
 According to Planned Parenthood, with perfect use, it is 99% effective.

 However, many people tend to be forgetful and make mistakes when using different forms of birth control, including the patch.
-According to the Centers for Disease Control and Prevention (CDC), with typical use, the patch is ineffective in 9% of cases.
+According to the Centers for Disease Control and Prevention (CDC), with typical use, the patch is ineffective in

 The correct use of the birth control patch is, therefore, essential.
 When people do not use it correctly, pregnancy can occur.